 Dr. Sharma: In general, food allergy guidelines do not advise routine testing to potential food allergens before they are introduced to children at “high risk” of reacting. (“High risk” is defined as children who have underlying severe allergic condition or a family history of food allergy.)

-However, there are certain cases where an evaluation might make sense.
+Yet, there are certain cases where an evaluation might make sense.
 If a child has an underlying food allergy already, such as your daughter’s peanut allergy, testing to foods that are common co-allergies might be helpful if those foods have not yet been successfully introduced.
 For example, among children with peanut allergy, the most common co-allergies are tree nuts, egg and milk.

 However, only about 9 percent of children with peanut allergy also have an allergy to shellfish.
 So shellfish is not a common co-allergy in those with peanut or tree nut allergy, which is likely why your allergist advised trying it.